 On the evening of 19 January 1931, a phone call came in at a popular chess club in Liverpool, England.
 The caller was looking for a member named William Herbert Wallace.
 He hadn’t arrived yet but was expected, so the man taking the call took a message.
 The message was from an “R. M. Qualtrough” who asked for Wallace to come by his house the following evening to discuss an insurance policy.
 Wallace was an insurance agent by profession.
 Qualtrough’s message directed Wallace to an address on Menlove Gardens East, a street Wallace was unfamiliar with.

 Searching for Menlove Gardens East

 On the evening of the 20th, Wallace set out for the appointment, leaving his wife Julia at home.
 He headed out to Menlove Gardens West, which he knew, and presumed Menlove Gardens East must connect to it.
 But when he arrived he could find no such street.
 He wandered around, stopped to ask shopkeepers and a policeman, all of whom told him no such street existed.
 Puzzled, William Herbert Wallace journeyed back home.

 Julia Wallace Found Dead

-When he arrived at his house, he used his key but found the front door bolted from the inside.
+When Wallace arrived at his house at 29 Wolverton Street, Anfield, he used his key but found the front door bolted from the inside.
 He went around to the back door and used his key but found that door bolted, too.
 There were no lights on in the house.
 He began to worry and went around to try the front door again but it was still inaccessible.